 YarCom engineers first used Instrument Control Toolbox™ and Data Acquisition Toolbox™ in a stimulus-response test setup.
 They used Data Acquisition Toolbox to sample signals in the victim receiver’s IF and AF spectrums via acquisition hardware, and Instrument Control Toolbox to sample the overall RF spectrum.
 They controlled stimulus transceivers using MATLAB serial port commands.
 “With the combination of MATLAB tools, we can measure RF, IF, and AF from one software control and analysis platform.”

 With Instrument Control Toolbox, YarCom engineers quickly wrote custom scripts for the Agilent ESA-E 440xB family of spectrum analyzers to observe transient noise and interference.
 Using the scripts with the analyzers enabled them to obtain more than 25 1024-point observations per second with the fastest instrument internal numeric formats, which minimize data transfer times over the GPIB (IEEE-488) bus.

 YarCom realized an additional benefit of the project by developing a new method for quantifying the critical Probability of Mission Success metric.
-Implemented in MATLAB as a 3-D image, the “Lott Plot” represents the probability density functions for expected signal values compared with measured noise statistics.
+Implemented in MATLAB as a 3D image, the “Lott Plot” represents the probability density functions for expected signal values compared with measured noise statistics.

 A subcontractor to Integrated Engineering Concepts Inc., YarCom continues its work through the DoD’s Signal to Noise Enhancement Program (SNEP).

-To identify and remove noise and interference from military communications systems
+Identify and remove noise and interference from military communications systems

 Use MATLAB and related toolboxes to design an automated data collection, analysis, and alert system